 Pennsylvania has become warmer and wetter over the past 120 years.
 The average state temperature has climbed nearly 2° F since 1901, and our average annual rainfall has increased about 10 percent, while extreme weather events have increased.
-It’s projected that by mid-century, every county will be 4.9° F hotter than in 2000, with more days over 100° F, while average rainfall continues to increase 8-12 percent.
+It’s projected that by the middle decades of this century, we'll be another 5.9° F hotter on average, with more days over 100° F, while average rainfall continues to increase 8-12 percent.

 2. Climate-related changes are happening now, and more are projected for the near future.

 As Pennsylvania’s climate has become warmer and there have been more swings in extreme weather, we’re already seeing more frequent flood damage to communities, businesses, homes, and crops and livestock, as well as coastal sea level rise.
 It’s projected that more flooding will increasingly stress utility systems and roads and bridges around the state.